Sweden's "Mr Fix It" offers crisis lessons for Europe

 In 1992, the government even made private banks pay back government consultancy fees.

-What's done is done -- and Lundgren says Europe missed an opportunity a year ago in not guaranteeing future loans, and nationalising some failing banks.
+What's done is done -- and Lundgren says Europe missed an opportunity a year ago in not guaranteeing future loans, and nationalizing some failing banks.

 He says the more immediate lesson for the Europe of 2012 was Sweden's caution over fiscal austerity.
 While it was painful - some 5 to 6 percent of GDP - it was spread over several years and combined with structural reforms that would soon help Sweden find lasting long-term growth.